Dice · Threshold Audit

 • Next-cycle verification will run a larger sample (500+ rolls at a fixed target) to compute a statistically meaningful Winna Dice house-edge figure.

 • The verification gap is a data-publication issue at Winna, not a fairness issue.
-The HMAC-SHA256 mechanism reproduces correctly regardless of which house-edge target the brand has calibrated to.
+The HMAC-SHA256 mechanism reproduces correctly regardless of which house-edge target Winna has calibrated to.

 Honest framing: we do not know Winna Dice's exact house edge from this cycle's data.
 We will fill the gap in the next cycle.
 Until then, treat the Winna Dice expected return as "industry-cluster typical" rather than "verified at X percent".